a-r-m-i-n/dce/Documentation/AdministratorManual/Index.rst

 They correspond with the domain models of the class diagram.
 This is a standard of Extbase.

-Instead of MM-tables DCE uses the "parent" field to map fields to dces and to other fields (for section fields).
+Instead of MM-tables DCE uses the "parent_dce" and "parent_field" field to map fields to dces and to other fields (for section fields).

 .. image:: ../Images/AdministratorManual/databaseStructure.png
 	:alt: Database structure